universalmind303/reactBoilerplate/README.md

 # REACT BOILERPLATE

-react boilerplate with css, using functional stateless components
+react boilerplate with bootstrap, using functional stateless components